Manikanta-srigade/ScholarshipPlatform-hackseries-Salamanca-s/README.md

-SarasVathi is a Scolarship Platform which helps students find scholarships
+SarasVathi is a Scholarship Platform which helps students find scholarships